-1. (B) Introduce yourself, nothing is more off-putting to a company then starting a conversation off with 'how much is manufacture?'.
+1. (A) Introduce yourself, nothing is more off-putting to a company then starting a conversation off with 'how much is manufacture?'.
 Please be friendly, we're just humans helping humans after all.

-We already know that you don't want the exact same, you might just like them for a few different details (outline those details to us under the image you send with a short explanation as you can see above).
+We already know that you don't want the exact same, you might just like them for a few different details (outline those details to us under the image you send with a short explanation).
 You might be thinking "what the hell is a tech pack?" if that's you click here for our handy guide to clothing tech packs!!

-You may also like to check out or blog post on the cheapest way to design clothes - always useful for people looking to start a fashion brand.
+You may also like to check out our blog post on the cheapest way to design clothes - always useful for people looking to start a fashion brand.

 Naturally, we have added a bit of H&E magic into the base shapes and made really cool bases to help you out!
 If you'd like to see our pre-developed range just ask us to WhatsApp to you :)

-1. (F) Branding.
-Finish off by giving us an idea of the style of branding that you want to add to your clothing line:
+1. (E) Branding.
+Finish off by giving us an idea of the style of branding that you want to add to your clothing line.